 Lord Cormack, Chairman of the Historic Lincoln Trust, says: “This was a very special exhibition with major works of art and manuscripts which had never been seen together before.
 I was particularly thrilled that Domesday Book which is the single most important item in our national archive, and which records the Lincolnshire of 1086 in meticulous detail, was displayed in the David PJ Ross Magna Carta Vault.
 I am most grateful to Mr Ross and to other generous sponsors who made this historic exhibition possible.”

 Other projects and programmes which have been supported by the Trust supported the extensive programme of work at Lincoln Castle including the building of a new home for Lincoln Cathedral’s Magna Carta, the David P. J. Ross Magna Carta Vault .
 The David Ross Foundation helps children and young people discover their strengths through a wide-range of world-class opportunities focusing on education, sports, arts and the community.
-The Historic Lincoln Trust worked with partners to celebrate Magna Carta’s 800th anniversary in 2015 to devise and co-ordinate Lincolnshire’s Great Exhibition which displayed a nationally important collection of pictures, documents and artefacts with a Lincolnshire connection, as well as supporting the Eastern Three Choirs Festival.
+The Historic Lincoln Trust worked with partners to celebrate Magna Carta’s 800th anniversary in 2015 – Lincolnshire’s Great Exhibition displayed a nationally important collection of pictures, documents and artefacts with a Lincolnshire connection, and they also supported the Eastern Three Choirs Festival.